chnm/model-articles/content/articles/barleta.md

 because datapoints are linked through family relationships, I could augment and enhance it in two ways.
-First, I used siblings' data to identify the period in which a person lived (based on large temporal units of 50 years,) which made useable many records that didn't include dates.
+First, I used siblings' data to identify the period in which a person lived (based on large temporal units of 50 years,) which made useable records that didn't include dates.
 Second, I also connected families that, because of the linear structure of the text, were in different parts of the text.
 (For instance, family A has a record of X marrying Y, and family B has